mohd-muzamil/ProcessTransactions_BigData_FraudDetection_LiveDashboard/README.md

-### Big Data Sytem to replicate Transaction Processing and Fraud Detection system using Machine Learning.
+### Sytem to replicate Transaction Processing using BIG Data and Fraud Detection system using Machine Learning.
 #### **Work in progress.....

 Big Data System to generate fake transaction data (credit &amp; debit) and stream it to HIVE table using Apache Kafka.